tudorzgureanu/scala-lazy-arguments/README.md

 I will try to find time to follow the progress of scalameta and apply any improvements to this project.
 If you have any ideas feel free to open an issue.

+Also, I plan to add a naive lazy implementation for the code that doesn't involve any multi-threading (which is most of the time).
+This will replace the local lazy vals with a simple (non thread-safe) cache.